ZiruiYin/atc-sim/README.md

 - `L [runway]` - Clear for ILS approach to specified runway
   - Must be within 15nm of airport
   - Must be below 5000 feet AGL
-  - Must be below 200 knots
+  - Must be below 220 knots
+Note that the aircraft will automatically slow to 140kts on 5nm short final

 ### Hold Commands (H)
 - `H [waypoint]` - Hold at specified waypoint